benlk/kowloon-manifesto/index.md

 Remove zoning barriers to density
 : The major obstacle to dense housing is that it's illegal.
 This kind of smart, walkable, mixed-use urbanism is illegal to build in most American cities.[^18] Let's make it legal.

-Colocate transit and housing
+Locate transit and housing together
 : Don't surround your transit stations with unwalkable moats of parking lots.
-Build housing and jobs right next to the transit stations.[^7] Make it easy for everyone to walk to work.
+Build housing and jobs right next to the transit stations, or on top of the transit stations.[^7] Make it easy for everyone to walk to work.

 Don't need a car if walking is easy
 : If the place you're going to is a five-minute walk away, you don't need a car.
 A handcart is enough to carry all but the heaviest of items.
 You can walk to the grocery store and push your shopping cart home.
 You can walk to the doctor, or roll your wheelchair, or ride your bike, or push your kid in a stroller.
 You can walk to pick your children up from school.
 You can walk to pick up your grandfather's meds from the pharmacist. _Your half-blind grandfather can walk to pick up his own meds._